 In these study areas, students work through common learning processes: designing, investigating, producing and evaluating.
-Students in Years 7 and 8 (Level 5) study a wide range of Technology Studies.
-Students in Years 9-10 (Level 6) elect which Technology Studies they would like to pursue.
+Students in Years 7 and 8 study a wide range of Technology Studies.
+Students in Years 9-10 elect which Technology Studies they would like to pursue.

-At Beechworth Secondary College, students study Woodworking, Textiles, Metalwork and Food.
+At Beechworth Secondary College, students study Woodworking, Metalwork, Information Technology and Food.